Environmental conservation and society

 - For all three tracks within the major, students acquire a strong background in forest and environmental sciences, as well as communication and other professional skills needed to plan educational programming and lead outreach activities.

 - An overseas study trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and the impacts of tropical deforestation.

 - You might be interested in one of the integrated Pathways minors such as biodiversity conservation, blue planet, peace studies and social justice, or strategic communication.
-The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.
+A minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

 - Student organizations such as the Forestry Club and Society of American Foresters Student Chapter provide opportunities to make connections and get involved on campus and in the community.

 What can I do with a degree in environmental conservation and society?